dilsson17/Email-Gateway-Lab/README.md

 ## Detection Testing

-### Spam Test — GTUBE
+### Spam Test (GTUBE)
-The GTUBE string is the industry standard for testing spam detection — similar to how EICAR is used for antivirus.
+The GTUBE string is the industry standard for testing spam detection, similar to how EICAR is used for antivirus.
 Any properly configured SpamAssassin must detect it.

 I sent a test email through SMTP containing the GTUBE string and SpamAssassin flagged it with a score of 999.1.
 Amavis blocked it and quarantined it.